Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 This above total drinks can then be broken down by time periods and drinks per day.
 Remember, in Lelbach’s study, the mean duration of alcohol abuse was roughly 9 years.

 The above chart is my work in trying to break the Lelbach curve out in terms of drinks per year at different amounts of drinks per day—because of the study’s age, I didn’t have access to the actual curve data and had to eyeball % risk.
-Obviously, almost anything in the upper righthand quadrant is totally unrealistic—the person would die of alcohol poisoning on day 1—the highest amount of daily consumption in Lelbach’s study cohort was a whopping 33 drinks a day.
-Equally, the bottom left of the chart seems to be unrealistic as we know of instances of people consuming ~10 drinks a day for ~70 years without being diagnosed of liver disease.
+Obviously, almost anything in the upper right hand quadrant is totally unrealistic—the person would die of alcohol poisoning on day 1—the highest amount of daily consumption in Lelbach’s study cohort was a whopping 33 drinks a day.
+Equally, the top left of the chart seems to be unrealistic as we know of instances of people consuming ~10 drinks a day for ~70 years without being diagnosed with liver disease.

 (Note: For a theory on how Churchill did it, other than being extremely lucky and winning the genetic lottery, read our article on the importance of alcohol-free stretches.)